Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Proposed Method

 \section{Proposed Method}

-The proposed model is an ensemble combination of four different models pre-trained on data from four different countries (USA, Brazil, Spain and Bangladesh) in order to predict the COVID-19 daily new cases, daily new deaths and active cases for India for the next 7 days.
-In order to incorporate the population density into account, the data of each country is divided by the corresponding population densities of the different countries.
+The proposed model is an ensemble of four different models pre-trained on data from four different countries (The United States of America (USA), Brazil, Spain and Bangladesh) in order to predict the COVID-19 daily new cases, daily new deaths and active cases for India for the next 7-days.
+The idea was to learn the infection spread in the worst affected country from each of the seven continents.

-These four countries are particularly chosen due to their diverse nature of the COVID-19 infection curve.
-The United States of America has witnessed the most number of cases.
-The first wave in USA was prolonged and the second wave has resulted in an increased number of deaths per day.
-However, USA is has not witnessed a plateau in the total number of cases (i.e. daily new cases have decreased considerably) after the first wave.
-Brazil has the third highest number of cases and currently the death rate is 2,273 per million population.
-However, the total case curve in Brazil shows an increasing trend which suggest that the second wave is going to be for a prolonged duration.
-Spain, on the other hand has already witnessed its third wave and the number of cases are currently declining.
-Although Bangladesh is an overly populated country, shares borders with India (where the infection rate is high) and has similar climatic conditions as India, it has not witnessed as much fatalities or infections as India.
+The USA and Brazil were obvious choices from the North American and South American continents due to high number of COVID-19 infections.
+The USA has witnessed the most number of cases.
+The first wave in the USA was prolonged and the second wave has resulted in an increased number of deaths per day.
+The third and fourth waves also have a similar pattern.
+The USA has not witnessed a plateau in the total number of cases after the first wave.
+However, the daily new cases have decreased considerably after the peak of the third wave.
+Brazil has the third highest number of cases and currently the death rate is 3,015 per million population, which is one of the highest in the world.
+However, the total cases curve in Brazil has a prolonged second wave and severe third wave.
+Spain has been chosen from the European continent due to its well marked first, second and third waves of infection as compared to the initial plateau of infections in Italy.
+Bangladesh has been chosen from the Asian continent to incorporate similar climatic conditions and being a neighbouring country of the test country, India.
+South Africa was first taken into consideration from the African continent, however it was not incorporated into the model as the number of cases in the waves of infection have been quite low as compared to the other countries selected.
+Australia was also taken into consideration, but was not introduced in the model due to the very late nature of infection with it still being in the first wave of infections.
+To incorporate population density into account, the data of each country is divided by the corresponding population density.